NiklasRosenstein/python-builddsl/README.md

     }
     ```

-    > At the root level, every Kahmi script is basically a closure that is executed against the
+    > At the root level, every craftr script is basically a closure that is executed against the
     > main context object.

 ### Python Syntax Extensions

-When parsing a Python expression, Kahmi injects support for multi-line lambdas and macros.
+When parsing a Python expression, craftr injects support for multi-line lambdas and macros.

 1. **Multi-line lambdas**

-    The Kahmi DSL parser injects the ability to define multi-line lambdas in any Python
+    The craftr DSL parser injects the ability to define multi-line lambdas in any Python
     expression.
 The lambda syntax is inspired by Javascript/Typescript and uses `=>` as
     the lambda arrow operation to connect the argument definition with the lambda body.